-IEEE maintains a Global Travel Accident Medical Plan (“The Plan”) to protect IEEE volunteers who become ill or injured and require immediate medical attention while traveling on authorized IEEE business outside of their country of permanent residence.
+IEEE maintains a Global Travel Accident Medical Expense Plan (“The Plan”) to protect IEEE volunteers who become ill or injured and require immediate medical attention while traveling on authorized IEEE business outside of their country of permanent residence.

 The plan provides IEEE volunteers with out-of-country medical emergency protection (up to US$250,000) for usual and customary emergency medical expenses incurred while traveling on IEEE business subject to the following conditions:

 The plan is paid for by IEEE and is provided to IEEE volunteers at no charge.
-Please note there is a US$100 per claim deductible.
+The plan also includes:

-Assistance Services Contact Information:
+AIG Assistance Services Contact Information:

 Why was the IEEE Volunteer Global Travel Accident Medical Expense Plan established?